The Hobbit: The Desolation of Smaug (2013)

 That's where my praise starts and stops though.
 It still takes an eternity to get to Smaug, so before you can enjoy the action with the dragon, you have to slog through the rest of the fluff.
 Everyone, from the fabricated elves to the fabricated townspeople, has their own agenda and their own reasons for slowing down the caravan of dwarves (hint: it's a paycheck from the movie studio).
 The 3-movie business is always there, rearing its ugly head at me while I sit and try not to nod off to the pointless delays, long scenes, and bland characterization.
 The so-called friendship bond that is supposed to be forming between Bilbo and the dwarven king, Thorin, is not exactly apparent to me.
 While I think Thorin is a decent character in these films and has probably the most depth of any of them, I don't quite get the same sense of brotherhood as I did with Aragorn and the Fellowship.
 There were nine people in that group, but I remember everyone and their personalities way more.
 How could an additional 4 characters make every other dude with a beard so forgettable?

 In addition to the slog of the main quest, we have the minor distractions to drag it all out as long as possible.
-To help remind us there is a villain across the course of these three films, we also keep getting little bits of story with the albino orc to eat up screen-time.
-He's a villain that doesn't seem like he's supposed to be there, but we still end up seeing him a lot.
+To help remind us there is a villain across the course of these three films, we also keep getting little bits of story with the albino orc to eat up screen time.
+He's a villain who doesn't seem like he's supposed to be there, but we still end up seeing him a lot.
 A mysterious necromancer, whom Gandalf is seeking, is involved with the orc.
 So it must be very important we discover who it is and his intentions, right?

-The necromancer's identity is presented like it's a mystery, but the filmmakers seemed to have forgotten (again) that almost everyone who is watching these movies has seen the Lord of the Rings films.
-Since there's really only one powerful villain of this world, the reveal of his identity is no surprise to anyone.
+The necromancer's identity is presented like it's a mystery, but the filmmakers seem to have forgotten (again) that almost everyone who is watching these movies has seen the Lord of the Rings films.
+Since there's really only one powerful villain in this world, the reveal of his identity is no surprise to anyone.
 I doubt he's ever supposed to show up in The Hobbit, but when you have to stretch a plot out as much as this, you might as well make Gandalf go solve a mystery for which we already know the answer.
 Most of this could be condensed down into the span of 15 minutes total, but Peter Jackson probably doesn't know what an editor is.
 All of this fluff just adds to the lengthy run-time of The Hobbit: The Desolation of Smaug and prevents us from getting any closer to the end of this unnecessary trilogy.

 TL;DR (Conclusion)